roblav96/ios-runtime-docs/types/C-Functions.md

 }
 ```

 Invocations of `MKCoordinateSpanMake` in Objective-C will inline the function body in-place of the invocation.
-The native library that is produced however may not have a `MKCoordinateSpanMake`.
+The native library that is produced however may not have a `MKCoordinateSpanMake` symbol.
 Such functions are not exposed in the JavaScript.

 There are exceptions, we have written by hand, for convenience:
  * `CGPointMake`